rweigel/phys305/vectors.md

 $$(11\text{ m})\\,\hat{\mathbf{r}}=(11\text{ m})\left(\frac{1}{\sqrt{5}}\xhat + \frac{2}{\sqrt{5}}\yhat\right)$$

-Note that unit vector can be associated with any type of vector, not just position vectors.
+Note that a unit vector can be associated with any type of vector, not just position vectors.

 ## Problems